enkidevs/curriculum/react/introduction/fundamentals/the-react-component.md

 );
 ```
 Because our component didn't use any input (`prop`) we didn't need to specify those values in the element.

+It is important to remember the difference between components and elements.
+The React component is used to **return** React elements.

 ---
 ## Practice